 When we are in touch with our values, we know who we are and we have the freedom to move into the world from that stable place.
 We can choose the words, actions, and life direction that will support who we want to be and we can feel good about it.
 We can also find the jobs, people, and places that feel in alignment with what we deeply believe.
 When we are out of touch with what we value, we experience unease and deep discomfort in who we are.
 We fail to get the results we want and we can lose sight of who we want to be and how to get there.

 Sometimes in life, we live outside of our values.
-We act in ways that do not align with what we believe, we allow things to occur that do not feel good, or we say things that are the opposite of what we really believe in an effort to try to fit in.
+We act in ways that do not align with what we believe, we react rather than mindfully choosing our actions, we allow things to occur that do not feel good, or we say things that are the opposite of what we really believe in an effort to try to fit in.
 We make choices every day to live in integrity with our values or not.
 When we are acting out of alignment with our core values, our mind and body will reflect that.

 When we are anxious, hurt, or feeling threatened, we can also find ourselves dropping our values and acting wildly different than the person we want to be out of fear and/or protection.
 But then afterward, we feel crummy and we often have to go back and deal with other issues that were created- in relationships with others- when we were acting out of integrity with our own beliefs.